Missouri Tigers football: Iowa State

 Missouri and Iowa State first met in 1896 and the regional rivalry was born.
 Before the 1959 match-up between the two schools, which took place in Ames, Iowa, field testing showed that the telephones the two schools used to communicate with their coaches in the coaches' box were wired so that either school could hear what was happening on the other sideline.
 The problem was fixed before the game, but neither of the two coaches knew that.
 Northwestern Bell Telephone Company of Ames then decided to have a trophy made to commemorate the incident, thus the Telephone Trophy was born.
 When Missouri left the Big 12 for the SEC, the rivalry was essentially ended.

 Missouri leads the series with Iowa State 61–34–9 through the 2022 season.

 Kansas State

 Separated by 245 miles, these bordering state rivals have played 99 times dating back to their first meeting in 1909.
 The schools were members of the old Big Eight Conference from 1928 to 1995 and the modern Big 12 Conference from 1996 to 2011.
 After Missouri left the Big 12 to join the Southeastern Conference in 2012, the annual rivalry went on hiatus.
 However, on November 16, 2017, the teams agreed to a home-and home series in 2022 and 2023.
 As of January 2025, Missouri leads the all time series 60-34-5.

 Nebraska

 Nebraska leads the series 65–36–3 through the 2022 season.
 From 1892 through 2010, the teams played for the Victory Bell trophy.

+Individual honors

+All-Americans

+Missouri has produced 16 Consensus All Americans with 15 total individuals being recognized.
+Jeremy Maclin won the honor in two different seasons.
+Missouri also has two unanimous All Americans.